 Aluminum gutters are both affordable and durable.
-Plus, you can paint aluminum gutters any color you’d like, if you have the know-how.
+Plus, you can paint aluminum gutters any color you’d like if you have the know-how.
 Check out some more of the benefits of buying aluminum gutters, and then follow the steps in this two-part guide to begin painting them.

 Durability and Cost

 One of the most noticeable benefits of having aluminum gutters is that they last much longer than other types of gutters.
 Typically, steel gutters will last for about 5 years before they begin rusting; aluminum gutters, on the other hand, can last as long as 30 years.
-In addition, normal steel gutters can cost upward of $20 per foot.
+In addition, normal steel gutters can cost upwards of $20 per foot.
 Aluminum gutters range from about $4-$8 per foot.

 Installation and Leaking

 Unlike copper or steel gutters, aluminum gutters are so easy to install that most homeowners can install these gutters themselves.
 Copper and steel gutters often require joints to be soldered, whereas aluminum gutters are easy to manipulate into different shapes and positions by hand during installation.